 A complete application consists of:

-- one set of official transcripts from each institution attended (please request transcripts early so they are delivered by the application deadline)
+- Official transcripts from each institution attended.
+Please request transcripts early so they are delivered by the application deadline.
+Instructions for the submission of official transcripts are available through Graduate and Professional Admissions.

 Please include the following: